-Disobedient, Unruly and Excitable Dogs
+Disobedient, Unruly, and Hyperactive Dogs

-By Debra Horwitz, DVM, DACVB & Gary Landsberg, DVM, DACVB, DECAWBM
+By Ellen Lindell, VMD, DACVB; Monique Feyrecilde, BA, LVT, VTS; Debra Horwitz, DVM, DACVB & Gary Landsberg, DVM, DACVB, DECAWBM

-How can I determine if my dog is just acting like a \"puppy\" or is too excitable or disobedient?
+How can I determine if my dog is just acting like a puppy or is too excitable or disobedient?

 Many excitable and rowdy behaviors that we see in puppies will diminish with time and proper early training (see Principles of Teaching and Training Dogs).
 The unruly dog is one that continues to be difficult for the owner to manage past puppyhood, or 6 to 9 months.
 Up until this age, puppies may also be excitable, difficult to control, or hard to train, but this would likely not be considered excessive when one considers normal puppy behavioral development and the time required to adequately train.
 The excitable, unruly, or disobedient dog would be one that after sufficient attention to training, still does not respond to commands, will not walk nicely on a leash, jumps on people, continually barks for attention, steals things or generally wreaks havoc on the household.
 The problem is compounded in large dogs because of their size.